mikesouza/serverless-associate-waf/README.md

 ### Disssociating a Regional WAF from the API Gateway

 Remove the `associateWaf` element from your custom configurtation and deploy the application.
-The plugin must stay in the plugins list of `serverless.yml` in order for the WAS to be disassociated.
+The plugin must stay in the plugins list of `serverless.yml` in order for the WAF to be disassociated.

 ## Usage